 *Email firstname.lastname@example.org to request a fillable Word or Excel template for the items marked above.

 By submitting this quick electronic form, you express to the We Mean Green Fund staff that you are interested in applying for project funds.
 Submit one pre-proposal per project to briefly define your project idea to the green fund staff.
 Pre-proposals can be submitted at any time.
-A pre-proposal is worth completing so staff can offer feedback, confirm feasibility, connect you with appropriate campus entities, advisors, or team members, and provide guidance on how to move forward successfully and best compose your project proposal as a compelling narrative for the We Mean Green Fund Committee's review.
+After you submit a pre-proposal, staff can offer feedback, confirm feasibility, connect you with appropriate campus entities, advisors, or team members, and provide guidance on how to move forward successfully and best compose your project proposal as a compelling narrative for the We Mean Green Fund Committee's review.
 If you have multiple members on your project team, only one individual needs to submit this electronic form.

 Project Proposal Form